-Prior to the exam you will recieve three sets of emails.
+Prior to the exam you will receive three sets of emails.
 The first set will consist of two emails, one for each paper, containing a link to perform your system check.
 It is recommended you complete the system check 48 hours in advance of your exam.
 You will be sent another set of reminder emails for both papers if you have not completed your checks.
 Once they have been completed, you will be sent your final set of emails which contain a link to your exam.
-Again, you will recieve one email for each paper.
+Again, you will receive one email for each paper.

 Ensure you are using the latest version of Google Chrome.
 You can find this information by navigating to Help > About Google Chrome.